IeuanPriede/The-Roman-Empire/README.md

 ### Colour Scheme

 I wanted to use a darker red colour scheme to add emphasis to fact that this site is about the Roman Empire.
-A darker shade of red, or maroon, is synonymous to the Romans.
+A darker shade of red, or maroon, is synonymous with the Romans.

-* In the header and footer I used the colour of maroon.
+* In the header and footer I used #800000.
+* In the main body of the page I used #491616.
+* For the text I used #ffffff.
+* For the background to the text I used #75030399.
+* For the submit button "Subscribe" I used #ffd700.

 ### Typography